garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 ![Rep](/images/representations.jpg)

 ## Drug representation
-Before doing any drug parameterization we need to find a meaningful way to represent a drug, because drugs can be represented in several ways: we can draw the molecule or we can use text-based representations of the drugs like [InChI](https://es.wikipedia.org/wiki/International_Chemical_Identifier) or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) which are sequences of characters that represent the chemical structure of a molecule without losing information about it.
+Before doing any drug parameterization we need to find a meaningful way to represent a drug, because drugs can be represented in several ways.
+We can draw the molecule or we can use text-based representations of the drugs like [InChI](https://es.wikipedia.org/wiki/International_Chemical_Identifier) or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) which are sequences of characters that represent the chemical structure of a molecule without losing information about it.
 That means that you can easily interconvert SMILES/InChI and drug drawings.
 Due to its simplicity compared with InChI I will use SMILES in the rest of the post.
 {: style="text-align: justify"}
 ![SMILES](/images/SMILES.png)

 Since most of the information about the drug is retained in the SMILES they are a very convenient way to encode, keep and trasfer information about a drug.
 You could for instance store millions of them in a USB stick.
 In later posts I will show you other interesting properties of the SMILES so they can be used in convolutional neural networks and/or in recursive neural networks.
 {: style="text-align: justify"}

 Now that we know how to represent the drugs we need to find a way to parameterize them.
 Although there are several ways to do it, today I am just going to talk about the simplest of them: using chemical descriptors.
 {: style="text-align: justify"}

 ## Chemical descriptors.
 Chemical descriptors are numerical representations that cover different chemical properties of the drugs.
-There are hundreds of molecular descriptors that parametrize different features of the molecules, from the number of atoms or bonds to the solubility in water.
+There are hundreds of molecular descriptors that parametrize different features of the molecules, from the number of atoms or bonds to the solubility in water or the acdicity.
 By computing the chemical descriptors of a molecule we are predicting the physicochemical, topological, electronic and quantum properties of it and I say *"predicting"* because chemical descriptors of the molecule are calculated algorithmically, that means that some of them such as logP, logD or logS are just (very precise) predictions.
 {: style="text-align: justify"}

 Ok.
 We have found a simple way to parametrize a drug by defining it as a vector of chemical descriptors that we could use to predicit its bioactivity.